OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 This RFM data analysis work focusses on assisting a UK retailer with re-adjusting its customer segmentation strategy by quantitatively re-ranking and re-grouping its customers based on the recency, frequency and monetary value of each transactional data per customer.

-The adopted data-driven approach is expected to enable the firm to continuously identify its best customers, appropriately re-segment customer groups and accordingly undertake targeted marketing campaigns.
+The adopted data-driven approach is expected to enable the firm to continuously better identify its best customers, appropriately re-segment its customer groups and undertake targeted marketing campaigns accordingly.

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "data.csv" file, containing detailed information about each transaction made by the company's customers
+Sales Data: The dataset used for this analysis is the "data.csv" file, containing detailed information about each transaction made by the company's customers.

 ### Tools